-The Recording Connection Audio Institute combines the best aspects of formal schooling with on-the-job training to provide you with the kind of real-world preparation that employers are looking for.
+The Recording Connection audio school alternative combines the best aspects of formal schooling with on-the-job training to provide you with the kind of real-world preparation that employers are looking for.

-Here’s how it all works: We connect local major recording studios, record companies, radio/TV Stations, video and film production companies with an aspiring talented apprentice (extern), presumably you!
+Here’s how it all works: We connect local major recording studios, record companies, radio/TV Stations, video and film production companies with an aspiring talented extern, presumably you!

 Why It Works

-The mentor apprentice (extern) method helps abolish that old catch-22: “You can’t get a job without experience, and you can’t get experience without a job.”
-By getting you in the door from the very beginning, we enable you to get on-the-job experience while you are apprenticing, so by the time you graduate, you already have an advantage over audio students from other schools!
+The mentored externship method helps abolish that old catch-22: “You can’t get a job without experience, and you can’t get experience without a job.”
+By getting you in the door from the very beginning, we enable you to get on-the-job experience while you are externing, so by the time you graduate, you already have an advantage over audio students from other schools!

 Who Trains You

-If accepted into the Recording Connection program, you will receive a structured course curriculum, just like you would in any college or university program.
-The difference — and it’s a big difference — is that your instructor in our mentor/apprentice program will not be some burned out college professor, or a young novice teacher, but the head of the actual recording studio where you are training.
+If accepted into a Recording Connection program, you will receive a structured course curriculum, just like you would at any college or university program.
+The difference is that your instructor in our mentor/extern program will not be a college professor, or a teacher but rather, the head or a key professional within the actual recording studio where you are training.
 This is the same person who is in a position to hire you — or get you hired — once you complete the training!

 The employment edge gained through the Recording Connection is in large part due to the fact that the training is always done one-on-one.
-One student apprentice (extern) is trained by one mentor, an audio professional with at least a decade of recording experience to pass onto you.
+One student extern is trained by one mentor, an audio professional with years of recording experience to pass onto you.

-Think about it from the mentor’s viewpoint: How much better to hire your own private student apprentice (extern), whom you have personally groomed and taught on-the-job, than a recent college graduate whom you don’t even know?
+Think about it from the mentor’s viewpoint: How much easier is it to hire your own private student extern, whom you have personally groomed and taught on-the-job, than a recent college graduate whom you don’t even know?

 Why Recording Connection Costs Less

-Tuition at traditional recording and music Schools runs from $20,000 to over $80,000.
+Tuition at traditional recording and music schools can run from $25,000 to over $80,000.
 Colleges and universities are even more expensive.
-In addition, you often have to move to another area, which involves travel costs, housing, etc.
+In addition, attending often means you have to move to another area, which involves travel costs, housing, etc.